Frontman Max from the Canadian rockers on achieving a lifelong dream.

-The tour will then see them take to Nottingham, Cardiff, Newcastle, Glasgow, and Manchester, before ending at London’s Roundhouse on 21 December 2019.
+The run will then see them take to Portsmouth, Nottingham, Cardiff, Newcastle, Glasgow, and Manchester, before ending at London’s Roundhouse on 21 December 2019.

-Originally from Southampton, Hampshire, the quintet have become one of the UK’s most successful heavy exports and have performed on the main stages at probably every major European festival you can think of.
+Originally from Southampton, Hampshire, Bury Tomorrow have become one of the UK’s most successful heavy exports and have performed on the main stages at probably every major European festival you can think of.

 Formed in 2006, the band released their first album Portraits in the UK in October 2009 through Basick Records.
 They defined themselves as a British metalcore band.
 It was then released in the USA and Japan through Artery Records in March 2010, gaining them a bigger following which led to the band being asked to support contemporaries such as Of Mice and Men, Asking Alexandria and Sleeping With Sirens on tour.